des4maisons/til/thoughts/random.md

 - When some code you write interacts with private github repos, you need to take care that the extra step of authentication doesn't make it impossible to automate your processes.
+- a mark of seniority: the person's network / community